-Any member of staff receiving a disclosure of abuse or noticing signs or indicators of abuse, will record it as soon as possible, noting what was said or seen (if appropriate, using a body map to record), giving the date, time and location.
-All records will be dated and signed and will include the action taken.
-This is then presented to the designated safeguarding lead (or deputy), who will decide on appropriate action and record this accordingly.
+Any member of staff receiving a disclosure of abuse or noticing signs or indicators of abuse, will record it using the CPoms system as soon as possible, noting what was said or seen (if appropriate, using a body map to record), giving the date, time and location.
+This is then sent to the designated safeguarding lead (or deputy) within CPoms, who will decide on appropriate action and record this within the CPoms system accordingly.

-Any records related to child protection are kept in an individual child protection file for that child (which is separate to the pupil file).
+Any records related to child protection are kept on an individual child protection file for that child (which is separate to the pupil file).
 All child protection records are stored securely and confidentially and will be retained for 25 years after the pupil's date of birth, or until they transfer to another school / educational setting.

-Where a pupil transfers from our school to another school / educational setting (including colleges), their child protection records will be forwarded to the new educational setting.
+In line with statutory guidance, where a pupil transfers from our school to another school / educational setting (including colleges), their child protection records will be forwarded to the new educational setting.
 These will be marked 'Confidential' and for the attention of the receiving school's designated safeguarding lead, with a return address on the envelope so it can be returned to us if it goes astray.
 We will obtain evidence that the paperwork has been received by the new school and then destroy any copies held in our school.
+Where appropriate, the designated safeguarding lead may also make contact with the new educational setting in advance of the child's move there, to enable planning so appropriate support is in place when the child arrives.